Lumbar Epidural Injection: Your Procedure

 A local anesthetic (for numbing), steroids (for reducing inflammation), or both are injected into the epidural space.

-You’ll spend up to an hour in a recovery area.
+You’ll spend time in a recovery area after the procedure.
 Before going home, you may be asked to fill out another survey about your pain.